bioDS/lab/3_teaching.md

 As an early cohort of students taking this course you will have an opportunity to shape its contents, so in-person participation is strongly encouraged.
 In 2023 the lectures are not recorded.

-The next lecture of the course is on **August 9** in the bioDS lab (room 515, Jack Erskine Building).
+The next two lectures of the course are on **August 18, 23** in the bioDS lab (room 515, Jack Erskine Building).
 The location is tentative and might be updated.

 - [Complete set of lecture slides](DATA473) is evolving as we progress, so please use the online version if you can